grant-olson/grant-olson.github.io/_drafts/magloop.md

 loop designers say the antenna works better if the capacitor is on the top of the loop.
 This simply wasn't going to happen with a capacitor this big and heavy.
-I also had dreams of a loop that I could easily mount on a stick to get some height off of the ground.
+I also had dreams of a loop that I could easily mount on a mast to get some height off of the ground.
 That wasn't an option either given the size of this beast!

 My design was altered to put the capacitor in a big plastic box that would act as a base for the antenna.
-It can go on a table or even a upside down 20 Gallon bucket, but needs some sort of stand to get distance from the ground.
+It can go on a table or stand, but needs some sort of stand to get distance from the ground.

 ### Portable